Who Is a Baby Boomer?

 Getting Through The Backlog

 Unfortunately, there are no backdoors to faster claim approval.
 However, there is a way to increase your odds of first-time approval after you apply for benefits.
-(Warning: The average first-time applicant approval rate is only 20%.)
+(Warning: The average first-time applicant approval rate without legal assistance is only 20%.)

-A Social Security disability attorney can make sure your initial benefits application meets all requirements.
+A Social Security attorney can make sure your initial benefits application meets all requirements.
 An attorney or advocate understands the process as well as how long it should typically take to receive payments.
 A lawyer can help you collect proper documentation, contact the SSA on your behalf, and represent your appeal, if needed.
-In addition, filing your claim through a lawyer makes you 2x more likely to win benefits on your first application.
-Those who qualify for legal assistance through this website typically receive $10,000 in lump-sum backpay as well as monthly benefits.
+In addition, filing your claim through a lawyer makes you nearly 3x more likely to win Social Security disability benefits.
+Those who qualify for legal assistance through this website typically receive $12,000 in lump-sum backpay as well as monthly SSD.
 People who apply without legal assistance will likely wait 18-24 months before their first check arrives, if approved.